How to Travel With a Toddler – Tips and Hacks From a Nomad Mum

 Some links in this article are affiliate links.
 If you click and buy, we might earn a small commission at no extra cost to you.

 Keep them rested, fed, and busy.
-Plan travel around sleep, pack familiar snacks + a few “new” toys, and choose stays that make life simple (crib, kitchenette, blackout).
-Lower your expectations for the travel day—and you’ll all be happier.
+Plan travel around sleep times, pack familiar snacks plus a few new surprise toys, and book stays with a crib, kitchenette, and blackout curtains.
+Lower your expectations for the travel day itself, and you'll all arrive in one piece.

 Why This Guide Matters